Fort Knox Middle High School year ends with graduation of 65

 |0

-This work, Fort Knox Middle High School year ends with graduation of 65 [Image 3 of 3], by Savannah Baird, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Knox Middle High School year ends with graduation of 65, by Savannah Baird, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Note: Editor’s Note: For more images from the event follow the link to the Flickr album, https://www.flickr.com/photos/fortknoxky/albums/72177720326162841